Get notified when your data crosses critical thresholds.

 ---|---|

-Lambda cost spikes | Spot sudden increases in usage or billing.
-Track the cost of Lambda queries, and alert when they exceed a defined “normal” range. |
+Lambda cost spikes | Detect sudden increases in usage or billing.
+Track the cost of Lambda queries and alert when they exceed a defined “normal” range. |

 Database connection limits | Prevent service interruptions.
 Determine your database connection limit, and alert when database connection counts approach or exceed that saturation threshold. |

-Kubernetes component status | Monitor the status of Kubernetes components.
-For example, detect failed or delayed pod startups, which could indicate a failed deployment or infrastructure problem. |
+Kubernetes component status | Monitor Kubernetes components.
+For example, monitor pod startup failures or delays that indicate deployment or infrastructure issues. |

-High login activity | Identify unusual spikes in login attempts, which can signal security issues such as credential stuffing or brute-force attacks.
-Determine what qualifies as a high number of login attempts in your environment, and alert when activity exceeds that threshold. |
+High login activity | Identify unusual spikes in login attempts, helping identify security threats such as credential stuffing or brute-force attacks.
+Determine what qualifies as a high number of login attempts in your environment and alert when activity exceeds that threshold. |

-Internal operations check | Confirm that internal operations (like a CronJob) ran as expected.
+Internal operations check | Confirm that critical operations, like CronJobs, ran successfully.
 Alert if the operation is missing or failed. |

 Create a trigger, define recipients, and activate a trigger using the Honeycomb UI.